davidpdrsn/vim-spectacular/README.markdown

 Other nice to have features

 - Configure how to run the test at the current line (if you framework supports it).
-- Integration with Tmux for sending output to other panes or sessions.
 - Reuse the same config across file types.

 ## Example configuration